dtzxporter/ModmeWiki/wiki/apps/Legion.md

     - Formats: [obj, smd, xnatxt, xnabin, xmodel, maya] semodel is default.
 - To switch mode to animations add:
   - `--exportanim` as the first argument.
+- To change the image format add:
+  - `--imgfmt=png` switches the image format.
+    - Formats: [png, tiff] dds is default.
 - After these arguments, just pass the path to the rpak.
 - Full example:
   - `--exportmdl --mdlfmt=smd "C:\path\to\apex\paks\Win64\common.rpak"`